National Society of Leadership and Success

 IV.
 Success Networking Teams (SNT) (3 meeting dates)

-Team members learn to work within a team framework, provide peer coaching, set and achieve goals along specific timelines, and hold themselves and others accountable for results.
+Team members learn to work within a team framework, provide peer coaching, set and achieve goals along with specific timelines, and hold themselves and others accountable for results.
 Attend an SNT Orientation and at least three SNT meetings in a row to meet this requirement.

 NSLS Service Award

 The NSLS Service Award provides our NSLS members the opportunity to work towards earning additional certificates that can give them a competitive edge while making a difference in their community.

 Community Service (10 hours)